 Blade also breaks down his three phase process for developing innovative ideas:

-You’ll learn a number of great ideas for crafting a vision to motivate your team and for keeping key stakeholders aligned on the product roadmap.
+You’ll learn a number of great ideas for crafting a vision to motivate your business unit and for keeping key stakeholders aligned on the product roadmap.

 Here are the highlights: